Advertise may refer to any of the following:

 Once installed, these programs can randomly display advertisements anywhere on the device and at any time.
 To remove these malware programs we suggest using an anti-malware program like Malwarebytes.

 3. When describing a period of time, A.D. is the Latin phrase "anno domini" which means "in the year of the Lord."
 See our computer history B.C. - A.D.
-1000 to see some of the early events in human history that helped with the development of computers.
+1000 to see early events in human history that helped with developing computers.

-AdChoices, Affiliate program, Banner, BC, Booked space, Bounce Rate, Business terms, Click fraud, Click rate, Clickthrough, Contextual advertising, CPA, CPC, CPM, CPS, CPTM, CTR, E-commerce, FUD, Geo-targeting, Hit, Impression, Internet terms, In-text advertising, Malvertising, Page views, Plug, Pop-up, Reach, Visitor, Web design terms
+AdChoices, ADS, Affiliate program, Banner, BC, Booked space, Bounce Rate, Business terms, Click fraud, Click rate, Clickthrough, Contextual advertising, CPA, CPC, CPM, CPS, CPTM, CTR, E-commerce, FUD, Generation, Geo-targeting, Hit, Impression, Internet terms, In-text advertising, Inventory, Malvertising, Page views, Plug, Pop-up, Reach, RPM, Visitor, Web design terms